-When you join us you’ll have access to a fantastic range of facilities, benefits and development opportunities.
+When you join us you’ll have access to a fantastic range of support and development opportunities.

 Having great people is central to our success and an integral part of our strategy.
 This is why we encourage everyone to develop their skills, not only to help us, but also so you can get the most out of working here.

 All staff take part in the staff development scheme.
 It's an annual review which gives you an opportunity to look back over the past year and to plan your objectives for the future.

 Training and development